PianoManDanDan/Highworth-TKD-website/readme.md

 `npm run build && npx webpack-bundle-analyzer webpack-stats.json dist` in the command line.

+### `npm run view-stats`

+Runs `npm run build:stats` and then starts a server to analyze the webpack output bundle size.

+### `npm run predeploy`

+Used by gh-pages to build app.

+### `npm run deploy`

+Used by gh-pages to publish the built app to gh-pages site.

+### `npm run publish`

+Combines `npm run predeploy` and `npm run deploy` into one command.

 ### `npm run test`

-Launches the test runner.
+Launches the test runner in serial mode.

 ### `npm run test:watch`

 Launches the test runner in the watch mode.
+Only changed files are rerun.

+### `npm run test:ci`

+Launches the test runner in ci mode.

 ### `npm run storybook`